 In a few-word documentary, a joke told around the dinner table stands out all the more.
 The joke goes like this: A dragon goes to Moscow and demands that the city's inhabitants prepare their best dishes for it.
 The dragon does not like the food, so it eats the inhabitants.
 The same thing happens in Yerevan, but when the dragon arrives in Karabakh it explodes by a landmine.

-The consequence of a powerful explosion is looming over them each and every one
+The consequence of a powerful explosion hangs menacingly over them every single minute.

 The absurdity of a pervasive, everyday threat is turned on its head when it becomes a final point in a joke.
 Stories and rituals – in fact, the whole culture and life itself – become all the more important when death rides the country in such a safe and random way.

 Help and destruction from foreign powers